-- It will be accessible via a confidential national self-referral phone line, website and App, enabling GPs and GP trainees to seek information about the services available, access self-help tools, and access clinical support.
+- It is accessible via a confidential national self-referral phone line, website and app, enabling GPs and GP trainees to seek information about the services available, access self-help tools, and access clinical support.

-- Treatment services will be available in all 13 localities across England, with local delivery supported through a local lead.
+- Treatment services are available in all 13 localities across England, with local delivery supported through a local lead.

-- There will be a range of clinical support, accessible across England with GPs and GP trainees free to choose the most suitable locality which matches their needs.
+- There is a range of clinical support, accessible across England with GPs and GP trainees free to choose the most suitable locality which matches their needs.

-- There will be a choice of different premises across local services to enable ease of access, with the confidence of anonymity to minimise risk of meeting colleagues or patients.
+- There is a choice of different premises across local services to enable ease of access, with the confidence of anonymity to minimise risk of meeting colleagues or patients.